-- Once every player in the party has chosen what they would to do with that item, the game organizes the rolls.
-The games rolls a 100-sided die for each player and gives the item to the person who rolled the highest.
+- Once every player in the party has chosen what they would do with that item, the game organizes the rolls.
+The game rolls a 100-sided die for each player and gives the item to the person who rolled the highest.
 Need is placed above Greed so you are in zero danger of not being able to win a weapon upgrade (assuming you are the only player of your current class in the dungeon).
 Armor upgrades are a bit sketchier as multiple classes can equip different pieces of armor.

 So, that's the loot system.
 What's this about etiquette?
 Well:

 - Even if you have the capacity to Need on a weapon, you should not actually do so unless it is an actual upgrade.
-Greed on it if you really want it, but don't forget that you can cross class in FFXIV.
+Greed on it if you really want it, but don't forget that you can cross-class in FFXIV.
 If you already have a weapon far better than anything the dungeon can generate, let someone else upgrade instead.

 - If you have no intention of using a certain class, Pass on equipment drops for that class (I tend to pass on Pugilist weapons, as I am currently not interested in leveling up PGL).
 Let the people who are intent on doing so Greed on it.